Published: | 2010-04-21 |

 Modifications:

 T' Aries' plans also call for a body transition at t' aft o' t' airframe.
-For this, ya bilge rat, I used t' transition template from "Scale Bash" and built t' cone-shaped transition plus a aft centerin' rin' from card stock.
+Blimey!
+Ahoy!
+For this, me bucko, ya bilge rat, I used t' transition template from "Scale Bash" and built t' cone-shaped transition plus a aft centerin' rin' from card stock.

-Lastly, shiver me timbers, t' body tube o' t' Stretch Blobbo is just slightly too long for an accurate scale-sized Aries so I cut t' tube down t' 11-3/8" per t' book's instructions.
+Lastly, t' body tube o' t' Stretch Blobbo is just slightly too long for an accurate scale-sized Aries so I cut t' tube down t' 11-3/8" per t' book's instructions.

 Construction: